rsfutch77/rulette/software_descriptions/1-requirements.md

 [x] 3.c.2.3 The player is given a defined (e.g., a timer or a verbal cue from the referee) amount of time to complete the prompt.
 (1 Point)
 [x] 3.c.2.4 Upon completion (or time running out), the referee is prompted to make a judgment.
-(2 Points) [x] 3.c.3 Referee Judgment Interface & Logic (6 Points) [x] 3.c.3.1 Develop a specific UI for the referee to review the prompt and the player's attempt.
+(2 Points) [x] 3.c.3 Referee Judgment Interface & Logic (6 Points) [ ] 3.c.3.1 Develop a specific UI for the referee to review the prompt and the player's attempt.
 (2 Points) [x] 3.c.3.2 The referee UI should display the prompt text and the `rules_for_referee` for assessment.
-(1 Point) [x] 3.c.3.3 Options for the referee to declare the prompt "Successful" or "Unsuccessful".
-(1 Point) [x] 3.c.3.4 If "Successful": Award the `point_value` to the player.
-(1 Point) [x] 3.c.3.5 If "Successful" and `discard_rule_on_success` is true, prompt the player to choose one of their rule/modifier cards to discard.
-(1 Point)
-[x] 3.c.4 UI/UX for Prompt Cards (3 Points)
+(1 Point) [ ] 3.c.3.3 Options for the referee to declare the prompt "Successful" or "Unsuccessful".
+(1 Point) [ ] 3.c.3.4 If "Successful": Award the `point_value` to the player.
+(1 Point) [x] 3.c.4 UI/UX for Prompt Cards (3 Points)
 [x] 3.c.4.1 Visually distinguish Prompt Cards from other card types in the UI (e.g., different color, icon).
 (1 Point) [x] 3.c.4.2 During active prompt, clearly indicate which player is attempting the prompt and what the prompt is.
 (1 Point)